-The documentation and props from my solo show Burnt Stars (2015) have been used as a wayfinding to this new work Slow Hope, which draws attention to how national cultural policy planners working to polarise communities in conservative revolutions, do not share responsibilities for what may be the unintended consequences for the biosphere or people who follow their advice.
-The work does this by extending and updating one of the throughlines of Burnt Stars, nesting it in a way to explore the way that artists continue to show critical responses to resist and disable the spaces these planners are trying to set.
+The larger work draws attention to how national cultural policy planners working to polarise communities in conservative revolutions, do not share responsibilities for what may be the unintended consequences for the biosphere or people who follow their advice.
+The work does this by extending and updating one of the throughlines of Burnt Stars (2015), nesting it in a way to explore the way that artists continue to show critical responses to resist and disable the spaces these planners attempt to set.

 The low-hanging bulb in Burnt Stars now shines from high above, down into a trail of logs that could have been freshly chopped by Heidegger.
 However, under the khaki parachute, those logs placed horizontally in an army camouflage patterned shopping bag and stockpiled nearby, appear ready for use as bombs or mines, connecting Heidegger’s activities to the war machine.
 A mud-cracked carpet of brown and cream square ceramic plates with upturned corners is tinged under the glow of the red-blood bulb, providing a link to war through the nationalist slogan Blut und Boden (Blood and Soil), as well as its direct contribution to the destruction of lands and desiccation of them through climate collapse; and more specifically to this location, the way Chernobyl’s weapons production disaster rendered the Schwarzvald (Black Forest) trees needleless.